Scarborough father-of-three jailed after pointing carving knife within inch of woman's face

 Richard Hesketh, 37, who was drunk and on drugs, pointed the six-inch blade within an inch of the victim’s face and told her: “I’m going to kill you.”

-He had turned up at her house in Hinderwell Place in a drunken and drug-induced rage after neckingthree bottles of wine and taking cocaine, York Crown Court heard.
+He had turned up at her house in a drunken and drug-induced rage after drinking three bottles of wine and taking cocaine, York Crown Court heard.

 The victim said she feared she was going to die as Hesketh pointed the silver kitchen knife at her and issued the dire threat, said prosecutor Anne Richardson.